Thursday 23 April, 2020

 If in doubt, always ask a loved one or head to www.cyber.gov.au or www.scamwatch.gov.au to check (especially before clicking on any links).
 Calling your bank or the distributor will help confirm if the contact is legitimate.
 Even just doing a quick Google search to see if anyone else has reported the suspicious contact as a potential scam.

-For more updates on the latest scams circulating, follow us on Facebook.
+For more updates on the latest scams circulating, keep up to date with our social accounts.